cakephp/docs/en/core-helpers/js.rst

 Since most methods in Javascript begin with a selection of elements in the DOM, ``$this->Js->get()`` returns a $this, allowing you to chain the methods using the selection.
 Method chaining allows you to write shorter, more expressive code.
-It should be noted that method chaining **Will not** work in PHP4.

 ::

+    <?php
     $this->Js->get('#foo')->event('click', $eventCode);

 Is an example of method chaining.
 Method chaining is not possible